Rsantct/pe.audio.sys/pe.audio.sys/README.md

         - zita-n2j_mcast.py

     aux:
-        amp_on_cmdline:  /home/predic/bin/ampli.sh on
+        amp_on_cmdline:  /home/peaudiosys/bin/ampli.sh on
-        amp_off_cmdline: /home/predic/bin/ampli.sh off
+        amp_off_cmdline: /home/peaudiosys/bin/ampli.sh off

 # The share/eq folder

 This folder contains the set of curves that will be used to apply "soft" EQ to the system, i.e.: tone, loudness compensation and psychoacoustic room dimension equalization (aka 'target').

-The curves will be rendered under the EQ stage on Brutefir.
+(i) The curves will be rendered under the EQ stage on Brutefir, so your `brutefir_config` file must have an `"eq"` section properly configured with the same frequency bands as the contained into your xxxxxxxfreq.dat file.
+More info: https://www.ludd.ltu.se/~torger/brutefir.html#bflogic_eq

 Similar to the loudspeaker folder, some rules here must be observed when naming files: